stan-kondrat/yasouos/README.md

 make                    # Build and test all architectures (default)

 # Build all architectures
-make build              # Builds kernels and disk images for all archs
+make build              # Builds kernels, disk images, and unit tests for all archs

 # Build specific architecture
 make ARCH=riscv build   # RISC-V only